Logo

 Which Heat Pump Water Heater Size Do I Need?

 Choosing the right capacity is straightforward - the primary factor is the number of occupants in your home and your typical daily hot water demand.
-Sailax offers the Ecogen290, a 300-litre all-in-one unit suited to households of 1 to 7 people.
+Sailax offers the Ecogen290 heat pump, suitable for households of 1 to 7 people when paired with a correctly sized hot-water cylinder.

 The table below outlines typical sizing guidance: